Last updated: 3/7/2025

 Description: Students will be removed from course section waitlists in Workday during the second week of the semester to support clean Academic Records and Canvas Integration.
 This project is focused on taking snapshots of students on a waitlist throughout the registration cycle until they are removed from the waitlist, so that analytics can be performed retrospectively on how waitlists are being utilized by students.

-Progress: Waitlist Utilization architecture and ETL development activities have completed.
-Cognos package and report activities will begin in February.
-Data testing will also begin in parallel with Cognos component builds.
-This model combines Waitlist with Workday Student Phase 1 and Phase 2 (which are in various stages of testing and development).
-For example, Waitlist will use the same Course and Course Section Definition tables that are being developed as part of Workday Student Phase 1.
+Progress: The architecture and ETL development for Waitlist Utilization are complete, and we are currently progressing with Cognos package creation and report development, as well as data testing.
+The team also is working through bug mitigation from the first round of unit testing.
+This model integrates Waitlist with Workday Student Phases 1 and 2, which are at various stages of testing and development.
+For instance, Waitlist will use the same Course and Course Section Definition tables being developed in Workday Student Phase 1.

 Training